|

 BJ Ryan is 29 years old.
 When his contract expires, he will be as old as Billy Wagner is today.
 What does any of that have to do with Damon, an aging centerfielder whose defense has slipped in past years getting a 5-year contract?
 Was Ryan overpaid?
 Yes.
 Was Wagner signed for too long by your good pal Omar?
 You betcha.
 Would a Damon 5-year contract be even stupider?
 Of course.

 It is also fair to wonder what would happen to this sudden fiscal sanity at Yankee Stadium if Carlos Beltran were out there this winter instead of last winter.
 The Yankees didn't want Beltran at $100 million last year, less than the Mets paid.
-Omar Minaya grabbed Beltran knowing this year's free agent market was going to
+Omar Minaya grabbed Beltran knowing this year's free agent market was going to be thin.

 If Beltran were out there this year, he wouldn't command nearly as much since Minaya overpaid for him based on a hot October, and his desire to compile the All-Latin All-Star team.